kitsudaiki/OpenHanami/docs/Inner_Workings/3_kyouko.md

 ## Basic internal structure

-This is a short overview of the actual inner workings.
+This is a short overview of the actual Inner_Workings.

 ![Workflow-library](../img/Kyouko_base.drawio)